matthew-tyler/block_game/readme.md

 # Block Game

-My partner and I like to play phone games and you could say we get a little competitive.
+My partner and I like to play phone games, and you could say we get a little competitive.
 Our current obsession is with a game on the android store called Block Puzzle.
 It's a tetris like casual game where you place tetrominos on a 10x10 grid attempting to clear rows/columns.

 As it stands, my high score is 176,450.
 My partner is sitting at 421,200.
 It's become quite clear to both of us that I will never reach those heights... through conventional means.
 But, what I do have is a very particular set of skills.
 Skills I have honed over a long university career.
 Skills that make me a nightmare for casual phone gaming before bed time.